hyperledger/indy-hipe/text/rich-schemas/README.md

 ![](zkp-cred-pres.png)

 ### Presentation Manifests
-There may be a number of ways a presentation definition is used by a holder to produce a presentation, based on the graph queries and other restrictions in the presentation definition
+There may be a number of ways a presentation definition can used by a holder to produce a presentation, based on the graph queries and other restrictions in the presentation definition.
+A presentation manifest describes the source credentials and the process that was used to derive a presentation from them.

+A presentation manifest is serialized as JSON-LD.

 ## Reference